 filed for the cost of a postage stamp in 2014, 2015, 2016, 2017, 2018, 2019, 2020, and in 2021, my most recent filing.

 I am an experienced Arizona Property Tax Refund Credit filer on rent I paid in those years.
-Let me help you be a first-time successful filer for the Arizona Property Tax Refund Credit on rent that you have paid in 2020, and on rent that you will pay in the years to come.
+Let me help you be a successful first-time filer for the Arizona Property Tax Refund Credit on rent that you have paid in 2021, and on rent that you will pay in the years to come.
 While I do charge a small fee of $19.99 for my eBook, "How to Claim the Arizona State Property Tax Refund Credit (ASPTRC) for Senior Renters," my goal is to spread the word to seniors in need of a little extra money to make ends meet through my website.
 What better way and time than now for a senior's need for foresight into the preservation of income to help alleviate desperation during a senior's golden years that helps to act as a buffer to counteract the 41-year high rise in the inflation rate we are seeing in today's economy affecting all families.